eobasanya/ProfitableApps/README.md

 # ProfitableApps
-An Analysis on What Makes A Profitable Apps
+An Analysis on What Makes A Profitable App